 At some point, you’ll walk by the Anne Frank House, and there are usually long queues at the entrance.
 After that, you’ll see the Westerkerk, which is one of the most beautiful churches in Amsterdam, and you’ll walk through the area called ‘9 straatjes’.
 This area is a great place for vintage shopping and getting coffee.
 Keep following the Herengracht for a while.

 At some point, you’ll walk across some very touristic squares (square means plein in the Dutch language): Thorbeckeplein and Rembrandtplein.
 Here you’ll find a large statue of Rembrandt, and in front of that, there are some smaller statues that resemblance his most famous painting: The Nightwatch.
 A great place to take a picture!

-You’ll reach the Amstel river and see lots of canal boats.
+After a short walk from the Rembrandtplein, you’ll reach the Amstel river and see lots of canal boats.